 - 1. Place the machine on a level place. - 2.
 Place a container under the rear gear case to collect the used oil. - 3.
-Remove oil drain bolt $\ \ \, \textcircled{1}$ as right picture shows and drain used oil. - 4.
-Add recommended gear oil into rear gear case. - 5.
-Install and tighten drain bolt as specified torque after adding new gear oil.
+Remove the filler bolt 1 and the drain bolt 2 as right picture shows and drain used oil. - 4.
+Install and tighten drain bolt 2 as specified torque, after adding new gear oil into rear gear case, lastly Install the filler bolt 1 as specified torque.